Equivariant correspondences and the Borel-Bott-Weil theorem: Preliminaries

-If $f_1$ and $b_1$ are {\em holomorphic} maps, the fibre product $M_1\times_Y M_2$ will be a complex manifold, and the projection $\pr_2$ a holomorphic map.
-By Proposition \ref{prop:canonical_complex}, there is an essentially unique smooth equivariant normal map which is \(\K\)-oriented by the complex structures on \(M_1\times_Y M_2\) and \(M_2\) and has trace in the same smooth homotopy class as the projection \(M_1\times_Y M_2\to M_2\).
-One can check that this orientation agrees with the $\K$-orientation arising for general smooth, transverse fibre products as defined in \cite{Emerson-Meyer:Geometric_KK}.
+If $f_1$ and $b_1$ are {\em holomorphic} maps, the fibre product $M_1\times_Y M_2$ will be a complex manifold, and the projection $\pr_2$ will be a holomorphic map; the corresponding \(\K\)-orientation agrees with the one described in the previous paragraph.